VoThanhTuan/web-chat/README.md

  - Websocket port: 4006

 ## API Doc
-After start application, you can use swagger doc to test(i use it instead of postman)
+After starting application, you can use swagger doc to test(i use it instead of postman)

 Example: http://localhost:4000/api-docs

 Here the list of API: